Women Around the World Who ROCK

 Dam Square: Dolle Mina demo for subsidized day care, 1971

 Dolle Mina members demonstrated for more childcare support, bringing playpens and real babies to places such as Dam Square.
 AND Dolle Mina members gathered in 1970 at Wilhelmina’s statue to burn a corset to salute her work to free women from oppressive laws.
-You, too, can honor Wilhelmina at her statue, located not far from sculptures of another amazing woman.
-Look here soon for a jaunt to honor women in that area.
-And NO WE’RE NOT ANGRY that statues of women and streets named for women in many cities are located away from the city centers, denying them ease of viewing!!
+You, too, can honor Wilhelmina at her statue, located not far from sculptures of other amazing women.
+Look below for the SALLY FORTH walk to honor women in the south Amsterdam area.
+And NO WE’RE NOT ANGRY that statues of women and streets named for women in many cities are typically located away from the city centers, denying them ease of viewing, particularly for tourists!

-AND Dolle Mina continues!
-Chapters are thriving throughout the Netherlands, continuing with actions such as the Claim the Night marches that happened this September 1 in 19 cities.
+Best of all, Dolle Mina continues!
+Chapters are thriving throughout the Netherlands, continuing with actions such as the annual Claim the Night marches that happened this September 1 in 19 cities.
 Members speak out for legislation addressing violence against women and other issues and ally with groups addressing racism and repressive state actions.
 Plus, they still meet at Wilhelmina’s statue to renew their commitment to feminism!

 Atria Institute on Gender Equality and Women’s History: Visit!

 Thanks to the awesome Atria Institute on Gender Equality and Women's History for details on Dolle Mina and so many more resources documenting women making change in the past and present!
 Visit them at Vijzelstraat 20, where you can browse books and publications, much of it in English.
-Atria is also in a cool neighborhood close to the city center, with plenty of other wonderful women of history sites to visit.
-Stay tuned.
+And then wander the area—full of interesting spots to linger.

 Artlovers won’t miss a visit to this epic museum.
-What most don’t know is that some of the best “Dutch Masters” artists were women!
-But of course, their art and deserved fame have been under wraps for centuries.
+What most don’t know is that some of the best of the “Dutch Masters” people flock to see were women!
+But of course, their art and deserved fame have been hidden—or stolen!—for centuries.

 Dutch “Master” Judith painted this, but her rival painted over her signature.